findelabs/proxima/docs/src/configuration/methods.md

-### Method Whitelisting
+### Endpoint Method Whitelisting

-You can whitelist specific methods for an endpoint, as shown below:
+You can globally whitelist specific methods for an endpoint, as shown below:

 ```yaml
 static_config: